BraveParrot-8/Temperature_Humidity_Sensor_IOT/README.md

 Data is sent every 20 seconds for real-time monitoring and long-term analysis purposes.

 ## Presenting data
+Now that we have successfully set up our Raspberry Pi Pico to send weather data to our feeds on Adafruit, we can visualize this data using the Adafruit platform.
+We have created a dashboard on Adafruit that utilizes the two feeds we previously set up.

+Bild på data!
 ## Final thoughts and design

+Bild på projektet!